-- Allocation of health budgets as block funding, that is on a per capita basis for each population unit of entitlement as per existing norms.
-This will create redistribution of current expenditures and reduce substantially inequities based on residence.
-Local governments should be given the autonomy to use these resources as per local needs but within a broadly defined policy framework of public health goals - Strictly implementing the policy of compulsory public service by medical graduates from public medical schools, as also make public service of a limited duration mandatory before seeking admission for post-graduate education.
-This will increase human resources with the public health system substantially and will have a dramatic impact on the improvement of the credibility of public health services
+Allocation of health budgets as block funding, that is on a per capita basis for each population unit of entitlement as per existing norms.
+This will create redistribution of current expenditures and reduce substantially inequities based on residence.25 Local governments should be given the autonomy to use these resources as per local needs but within a broadly defined policy framework of public health goals amongst children is absent, but where it is deficient one sees malnutrition.
+Another issue is that we have overflowing food-stocks in godowns but yet each year there are multiple occasions of mass starvation in various pockets of the country.